 Co-founder and Principal Analyst at RedThread Research

 Stacia helps companies learn how to enable their people by providing insights on talent, technology, and a better way to work.
-She is an analyst, researcher, speaker, thought leader, and writer on the topics of talent management, leadership, diversity and inclusion, and HR technology.
+She is an analyst, researcher, speaker, thought leader, and writer on talent management, leadership, diversity and inclusion, and HR technology.

 Leslie has a wealth of experience building, motivating, and managing globally distributed teams with different cultural backgrounds.
 He is an expert at designing and implementing development best practices to support geographically distributed teams.